Factory LED Lighting

 How Do You Test Emergency Lighting in a Factory?

 The best way to do this is to turn off the power at the panel.
 This should trigger the EMBs to turn the lights on and run off battery power.
 Some of our EMB units also come with a test button.

 If a Fixture Fails in Our Factory, How Do We Get It Fixed?
 What Is the Warranty?

-Most of our lights are covered with a 5 year warranty, and if it fails, you call us.
+Most of our lights have a 5 year warranty, and if it fails, you call us.
 The same sales person who you worked with will help you get your lights fixed.

-Are These Fixtures Eligible for Rebates After Installation?
+Are These Factory LED Lighting Fixtures Eligible for Rebates After Installation?

 Many of our lights are eligible for rebates.
 Make sure you discuss this with your utility company.
-Some of them require the rebate process to start before the lights are purchased or installed.
+Some of them need the rebate process to start before you buy or install the lights.